Black Mirror: Critical response

 The third series received positive reception.
 Benjamin Lee of The Guardian and Emily St. James of Vox rated it four stars.
 Writing in Vulture, Jen Chaney analysed that it had an increased variety in setting and tone, as well as longer episodes.
 Chaney found that four episodes are "very good to great", while the other two are "merely decent".
 Lee praised "Nosedive" and "San Junipero" for their cinematography, acting, increased budget and narrative ambition.
 Richard Lawson of Vanity Fair reviewed the episodes as "all engrossing in their way", but thought "Men Against Fire" had the weakest premise and production quality.
 St. James wrote that the series was, as with previous series, equal parts "brilliant, ... pretty good, and ... kinda stupid", praising "San Junipero" but finding that other episodes should have been shorter and were "constrained" in their shared social media theme.

 The production and acting in series four were praised, as were some episodes.
 Writing in Variety, Sonia Saraiya commented that four of the six episodes explore human consciousness inside technology.
-She viewed "Black Museum" as a demonstration of the series' flaws, with its artificial consciousness technologies, use of violence and storylines that require characters to "be stupid and/or evil".
+She viewed "Black Museum" as a demonstration of the series's flaws, with its artificial consciousness technologies, use of violence and storylines that require characters to "be stupid and/or evil".
 However, Saraiya said that the production and acting was "beautiful" and praised "USS Callister" and "Metalhead" for diverging from Black Mirror's "typical austere futurism".
 Sophie Gilbert of The Atlantic identified the same theme and praised "USS Callister" and "Hang the DJ", but saw the writing as the biggest weakness of the series.
-Similarly, The Sydney Morning Herald's Brad Newsome praised the series' casting, and highlighted "USS Callister" as well-directed and well-acted.
+Similarly, The Sydney Morning Herald's Brad Newsome praised the series's casting, and highlighted "USS Callister" as well-directed and well-acted.

 Reception to Bandersnatch and series five was more ambivalent.
 Linda Holmes of NPR praised Bandersnatch's technical design but criticised the narrative and the repetition of scenes.
 Holmes said that the audience are not given a reason to care about the main character, Stefan.
 In The Guardian, Lucy Mangan rated the fifth series four stars, finding that the episodes are disparate in content but share "a new air of calm authority" that could reflect "an increasing confidence" of the producers.
 Lucy Pavia of the Evening Standard said that the episodes "still pack a punch", with "Rachel, Jack and Ashley Too" as the highlight.
 However, Hugh Montgomery of the BBC said that the programme's "variable quality is more starkly evident than ever" with "one good episode to two middling-to-bad ones".
 Montgomery praised "Striking Vipers" as "among the finest and most soulful" episodes.
 Additionally, Vulture's Kathryn VanArendonk reviewed that though they are well-produced and well-acted, the instalments lack suitable premises.